-When weighing the top FHA lenders we considered which lenders are most likely to provide a superior experience for home buyers and a mortgage that is affordable in the long run.
-When choosing top FHA lenders, we considered interest rates, customer service, transparent pricing, minimum credit scores, debt-to-income ratio requirements, additional services and consumer reviews.
+When weighing our favorite FHA lenders we considered which lenders are most likely to provide a superior experience for home buyers and a mortgage that is affordable in the long run.
+We also considered interest rates, customer service, transparent pricing, minimum credit scores, debt-to-income ratio requirements, additional services and consumer reviews.

 One of AmeriSave Mortgage’s specialties is FHA mortgages.
 Refinancing into an FHA mortgage, either from a conventional loan or an existing FHA loan, is also an option.
 AmeriSave offers upfront rates (interest rates and APRs) for FHA loans and FHA refinancing on their website, taking into account the loan amount, loan-to-value ratio, geographical location and credit score.
 It takes an average of 33 days for borrowers to move from AmeriSave guaranteeing a rate to the actual funding.
 Terms are available in the length of 5, 7, 10, 15, 20, 25 or 30 years with both fixed and adjustable rates.